How to type faster – Master the 10 finger system. 8 Typing tips.

 Learning the basic concepts of touch typing will ease your learning process as an increased speed goes along with improved coordination of body (fingers, muscles) and mind (keyboard recognition).

-The principles to learn how type faster relate to master the home, top and bottom row as well as the numpad.
-You can teach them yourself by reading articles, books and practicing or use software that will guide you through customized exercises and track your progress.
+The principles of learning how to type faster relate to master the home, top and bottom row as well as the numpad.
+You can teach these methods to yourself easily by reading articles and books or more effectively by using software that will guide you through customized exercises and will also track your progress.

-The most important tip is therefore to sit down and run regular keyboard exercises.
-You can do this online here fore free.
-The graph below shows how each finger is assigned to a specific keyboard area or letter keys.
+Practicing – Therefore, one of the most important habits to implement would be to sit down and run regular exercises.
+You can do this online for free, or practice with a premium tutor such as KAZ or Typesy.
+Both will teach you the 10-finger systems and good typing habits.
+As an example, the virtual keyboard below shows how each finger is assigned to a specific area or letter keys.

 |Ctrl + C||Copy|